Master’s Degree with a Major in Applied American Politics and Policy

 This Master’s program is designed for students interested in training for careers in political and governmental organizations that relate to public policy and active politics; such fields as lobbying, campaign management, grassroots organization, and the like.
-This is a 37-hour, non-thesis program, which includes 24 hours of course work, a 12-hour internship/practicum, and a 1-hour program planning credit.
+This is a 36-hour, non-thesis program, which includes 24 hours of course work, and a 12-hour internship/practicum.
 Twelve of the 24 hours are electives and 12 are in the following required courses:

 • Fundamental of Political Management (POS5203 - Summer)